egzontina/mirror-clo/CONTRIBUTING.md

 Submit your application to the program: [Write for GitLab](https://about.gitlab.com/community/writers/).

-### Write
+### Who's working on what?

-When an issue is assigned, that means it's being worked on.
+- When an issue is assigned, that means it's being worked on.
 You will be assigned an issue to write.
+- If an issue IS assigned, then it means it's being worked on.
+If it's not assigned, then it's open for proposal

+### Write!

+Your post will get submitted into the www-gitlab-com using GitLab workflow.
+Here's how it works

+- Create a branch, and commit your draft blog post
+- You'll write your blog post in Markdown.
+Here are some guidelines for [writing a blog post for GitLab](https://gitlab.com/gitlab-com/www-gitlab-com#in-blog-posts)
+- We'll review and give you feedback
+- When you're ready to submit for final review, create a merge request
+- Then you'll get more feedback as a final pass and we'lll publish!